-The 10 Best Foodie Cities in the U.S. That Should Be on Your Bucket List
+The 12 Best Foodie Cities in the U.S. to Add to Your Bucket List

-These delicious destinations feature a ton of great restaurant and snack options for any hungry tourist.
+These delicious destinations feature great restaurant and snack options for any hungry tourist.

-Weird and proud, Austin hasn't long lured tourists into its mecca of live music, thriving culture, and, you guessed it—good food.
+Weird and proud, Austin has long lured tourists into its mecca of live music, thriving culture, and, you guessed it—good food.

 "Austin is such a hot city right now with there being a huge boom in people moving there from all over the world, which has made it such an exciting food scene," says Maneet Chauhan, restaurateur, cookbook author, and Food Network personality.
 "From its succulent barbecue joints to food truck parks to modern farm-to-table cuisine, the city has something for everyone.
 I can tell you that I never leave Austin hungry, that's for sure!"